AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

    * Select a namespace from the **[!UICONTROL Namespace]** drop-down menu.

 1. Select a lookback window from the **[!UICONTROL Lookback window]** drop-down menu.
-The available options are  dependent on the Customer Journey Analytics package you are entitled to.
+The available options are  dependent on the Customer Journey Analytics package that you are entitled to.

 Once you save a connection that contains datasets that are enabled for identity stitching, the stitching process for each dataset begins when the ingestion of data for that dataset starts.

 ## Limitations

-On top of the [field-based sitching limitations](/help/stitching/fbs.md#limitations) and [graph-based stitchin limitations](/help/stitching/gbs.md#limitations), the following limitations apply when you enable stitching in the Connections interface:
+On top of the [field-based stitching limitations](/help/stitching/fbs.md#limitations) and [graph-based stitching limitations](/help/stitching/gbs.md#limitations), the following limitations apply when you enable stitching in the Connections interface:

 * You can only stitch an event dataset once as part of a single connection.
-You cannot define the same event dataset more than one and use a separate stitching configuration for each instance.
+You cannot define the same event dataset more than once and use a separate stitching configuration for each instance.
 If you want to apply different stitching configurations on the same dataset, use a separate connection for each configuration.